 - Remove the offending variables.
 If this means that you have to stop running than…..you have to stop running for a period of time or the condition will continue to worsen.

 - We recommend Platelet Rich Plasma Therapy injection (PRP) to restart the healing process and let your tendon begin to repair.
 PRP is known to initiate the inflammatory response and combined with proper rest and rehabilitation techniques result in proper healing.
-PRP as and Effective Treatment for Proximal Hamstring Injuries Not all PRP doctors are equal and do nto have the same approach to performing the injection.
-Our doctor uses small gauge needles to limit injury to the muscle, tendon or ligament by the needle itself as well as uses a specific concentration of platelets in the injection.
+PRP as and Effective Treatment for Proximal Hamstring Injuries Not all PRP doctors have the same approach to performing the injection.
+The doctor we recommend uses small gauge needles to limit injury to the muscle, tendon or ligament by the needle itself as well as uses a specific concentration of platelets in the injection.

 4. After the initial inflammatory phase the repair phase begins.
 At this time we begin strengthening the tissue in a synergistic effort to promote stronger connective tissue formation.
 During this time the connective tissue is under repair and great effort must be taken to not over stress the tissue.
 This phase will last up to 6 weeks.